geosolutions-it/ckanext-faoclh/README.md

  ckan.plugins = [...] pdf_view [...]
 ```

-If you want to render PDF files which are not located in the same server as CKAN you also need to enable the [resource_proxy](#resource-proxy) plugin.
+If you want to render PDF files that are not located in the same server as CKAN you also need to enable the [resource_proxy](#resource-proxy) plugin.

 ### Data Explorer
 Adds a rich widget, based on the [Recline](https://github.com/okfn/recline/) Javascript library.
-It allows querying, filtering, graphing and mapping data.
+It allows querying, filtering, graphing, and mapping data.
 The Data Explorer is optimized for displaying structured data hosted on the [DataStore](https://docs.ckan.org/en/2.8/maintaining/datastore.html) extension.

 The Data Explorer can also display certain formats of tabular data (CSV and Excel files) without its contents being uploaded to the DataStore.
 This is done via the [DataProxy](https://github.com/okfn/dataproxy), an external service that will parse the contents of the file and return a response that the view widget understands.
 However, as the resource must be downloaded by the [DataProxy](https://github.com/okfn/dataproxy) service and parsed before it is viewed, this option is slower and less reliable than viewing data that is in the [DataStore](https://docs.ckan.org/en/2.8/maintaining/datastore.html).
 It also does not properly support different encodings, proper field type detection, etc so users are strongly encouraged to host data on the [DataStore](https://docs.ckan.org/en/2.8/maintaining/datastore.html) instead.